ScottSoren/EC_Xray/README.rst

 ===================
 ``EC_Xray`` is completely free and open source.

-Please contact the developer with any questions or suggestions, and consider contributing to ``ixdat``.
+Please contact the developer with any questions or suggestions, and consider contributing to `ixdat <https://github.com/ixdat/ixdat>`_.

 Enjoy!